Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 While in Central Australia, I directed the NT Youth Film Festival and was integral to the Kunka Career Conference for Aboriginal Women, the Indigenous Music Awards, and music programs for Aboriginal youths.

 My memoir, Serenade for a Small Family (A&U) was awarded a Varuna Fellowship and, after publication, The Age Non-Fiction Book of The Week.
-Songbird (Text Publishing) is my debut fiction novel.
-I have been published in The Monthly magazine and the AEU magazine.
-I am currently writing the companion novel to follow Songbird (also to be released with Text Publishing).
+Songbird (Text Publishing) received Notable recognition by the CBCA and has been published in Australia, New Zealand, the UK and the US.
+Sunflower, the sequel, was longlisted for the ABDA award.

-Publication of Songbird, my junior fiction novel, inspired by the courage and resilience of my Iraqi and Syrian students.
+Feedback from young readers (and teachers) of Songbird and Sunflower, two of my children’s novels, inspired by the courage and resilience of my Iraqi and Syrian students.

 Publication of my memoir, a story that took great courage to write but that reminded me of my passion for writing.